aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = length(data, "id", 4)

-The function is called length.
+The function is `length(df,"column",int)`.
 The inputs are data, column name and the length of required characters.

-    length(df,"column",int)

 The output is 1 because the length of id is 4.